Epipolar Geometry Improves Video Generation Models: Introduction

 In summary, the key contributions are as follows:

-\textbf{Epipolar Geometry Optimization:} We introduce a method for finetuning video diffusion models using epipolar geometry constraints as reward signals, particularly leveraging the Sampson distance to enhance 3D video consistency without needing differentiability.
-The models finetuned with simple yet reliable signals from classical computer vision algorithms achieve superior consistency and quality, significantly reducing artifacts and unstable motion trajectories in generated content.
-Our approach demonstrates that aligning models with fundamental geometric principles leads to visually superior results while preserving the model's ability to generate diverse and creative content.
+{\looseness=-1 \textbf{Epipolar Geometry Optimization:} We introduce a method for finetuning video diffusion models using epipolar geometry constraints as reward signals, particularly leveraging Sampson distance to enhance 3D video consistency without needing differentiability.
+The models finetuned with reliable signals from classical vision algorithms achieve superior consistency and quality, significantly reducing artifacts and unstable motion in generated content.
+Our approach demonstrates that aligning models with fundamental geometric principles enables the generalizable shaping of the model's sample distribution, which is independent of the video content. }

+{\looseness=-1 \textbf{Analysis of Alignment Challenges:} We analyze two important challenges in optimizing 3D scene consistency: motion-consistency tradeoff and generalization to dynamic scenes, and propose simple yet efficient ways to address both.
+Finetuning with static motion penalty prevents the degenerate solution of improving consistency by reducing motion, while a combination of implicit KL-divergence, compact trainable adapter, and adaptive timestamp-weighting allows the model to generalize well to dynamic content even when trained on static scenes with dynamic cameras. }